input-output-hk/plutus-pioneer-program/docs/lectures/lecture-09/lesson-06/README.md

-# Lesson 9.6: Burning Stablecoins and Liquidating positions
+# Lesson 9.6: Burning Stablecoins and Liquidating Positions

 Welcome to Lesson 9.6!
 In this lesson, you'll learn how to burn and liquidate positions for stablecoins in Cardano properly.